deckerego/SprinklerSwitch/README.md

 14. Copy the service config files from config/etc into the appropriate /etc directory, altering them as needed.
 15. Create a copy of app/config.sample as /srv/app/config.py, altering config.py to fit your preferences
 16. Start up (or restart) Apache2
+17. Ensure config/etc/init.d/sprinkler has been copied to /etc/init.d, then install it using `update-rc.d sprinkler defaults`
+18. Start the webapp using `sudo service sprinkler start`